LayerZero-Labs/lif3-endpoint/README.md

 ## Deployment:

-In config.json set endpointId to your required number.
+In `config.json` set endpointId to your desired number.

 In both `v1-endpoint-deployment` and `v2-endpoint-deployment` create a .env file and set these to your deployer's wallet:
 ```